 - university-sponsored scholarships

 - employment programs

 The difference in offerings between two similarly-priced schools can be significant, and that difference can have a major impact on your decision.

-We take our responsibility to students and their families very seriously.
+These are just a few of the factors that we take into account.
 We want to be your resource for accurate information about the best colleges and universities right for you.

 To get an idea of the best schools and programs around the country start here.